 In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

-Filing a corporate tax return with the SCDOR registers you automatically with the SCDOR.
-If this is your first return being filed, check the box for “Initial Return” on the actual tax return.
+Filing a Bank Tax return automatically registers you with the SCDOR.
+If this is your first return filed, check the box for “Initial Return” on the face of the

-On receipt of this initial return, a Corporate Registration Filing Requirements letter (SC 1070L ) will be mailed to you listing your corporate file number along with other important information.
-You should use this corporate file number on all future corporate returns, payment documents and/or correspondence directed to the
+You will receive a Corporate Registration Filing Requirements letter (SC1070) listing your corporate file number along with other important information.
+Use your FEIN and corporate file number on all Bank Tax returns, payment documents, and correspondence submitted to the SCDOR.

 You are required to file a

-CL-1 (Initial Annual Report of Corporations) and pay a one-time $25 initial corporate license fee within 60 days of doing business or using capital in the state of South Carolina.
+CL-1 (Initial Annual Report of Corporations) and pay the $25 initial Corporate License Fee within 60 days of doing business or using capital in the state of South Carolina.
 This fee should be paid to the SCDOR if you have not already done so with the South Carolina Secretary of State’s Office (SCSOS).

-Corporations must make estimated tax (or declaration) payments if their estimated tax (income tax less credits) is determined to be $100 or more.
-Quarterly installments are due by the fifteenth day of the fourth, sixth, ninth, and twelfth months of the tax year.
+Banks must make Estimated Tax payments if their Estimated Tax (Income Tax less credits) is determined to be $100 or more.
+Quarterly installments are due by the 15th day of the fourth, sixth, ninth, and twelfth months of the tax year.

 View more Corporate FAQs